Sienna Betts: National team career

 On May 18, 2024, Betts was named to the United States under-18 national team for the 2024 FIBA Under-18 Women's AmeriCup.
 During the tournament she averaged 13.2 points, 8 rebounds and 1.8 blocks per game.
 She led the tournament in efficiency (19.8) while averaging just 16.9 minutes per game.
 During the final against Canada she recorded 15 points and nine rebounds to help the United States win a gold medal.
 She was subsequently named to the all-tournament team.

 On June 20, 2025, she was named to the United States under-19 national team for the 2025 FIBA Under-19 Women's Basketball World Cup.
 During the tournament she averaged a double-double of 14.6 points and 10.0 rebounds per game, along with 2.1 blocks per game.
 During the final against Australia, she scored 11 points and 11 rebounds to help the United States win a gold medal.
 She was subsequently named to the all-tournament team.

 Personal life

-Betts' father Andrew was a centre for the Great Britain/England national teams who played for several leading European clubs and was drafted by the NBA's Charlotte Hornets.
-Her mother, Michelle, played volleyball for Long Beach State.
+Betts' father Andrew was a center for the Great Britain and England national teams who played for several leading European clubs and was drafted by the NBA's Charlotte Hornets.
+Her mother, Michelle, played volleyball for Long Beach State, winning a national title in 1993.
+She has a sister, Lauren, who also played basketball at UCLA, and two brothers, Dylan and Ashton.

+Business interests

+On July 21, 2025, Betts and her sister, Lauren, were signed by Unrivaled, a 3x3 basketball league, to NIL deals as part of "The Future is Unrivaled Class of 2025".